JaydeepHasmukhlalQA/Docker/README.md

 ## Building the image

 To build the image.
-Use the command `docker build -t nameofimage`
+Use the command `docker build -t nameofimage .`

 ## Running the image